Acceptance to the Radiography program

 - Students will use a systematic approach to locate and use information to plan and write professional papers.

-- Students/graduates who will develop and practice effective problem solving skills
+- Prepare students and graduates who develop and practice effective problem solving

 - Students will demonstrate the ability to alter technical factors in response to various changes in the clinical setting.